 Jamaica focusing attention on rebuilding stronger tourism sector following hurricane

-Excerpt from sknvibes.com
+Excerpt and Photo from sknvibes.com

-Speaking at the 44th Caribbean Hotel and Tourism Association Marketplace in Antigua and Barbuda, Jamaica's Minister of Tourism Edmund Bartlett outlined how the country is rebuilding after Hurricane Melissa, which caused an estimated USD $12.2 billion in damages, equivalent to 57 percent of GDP, with tourism alone accounting for USD $8.8 billion in losses.
+Speaking at the 44th Caribbean Hotel and Tourism Association Marketplace in Antigua and Barbuda, Jamaica's Minister of Tourism Edmund Bartlett outlined how the country is rebuilding its tourism sector after Hurricane Melissa, which caused an estimated USD $12.2 billion in damages, equivalent to 57 percent of GDP, with tourism alone accounting for USD $8.8 billion in losses.